 Having a low bilirubin level hasn’t been shown to increase the risk of developing ulcerative colitis, though.

-Low bilirubin levels may also be associated with blood vessel damage, according to a 2009 study.
+Low bilirubin levels may also be associated with blood vessel damage, according to a

 This type of damage can increase your risk of having a stroke.
 The study notes that women are less likely to have a stroke related to low bilirubin levels.